run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/helm-install.md

 ### Installation

-If the Run:ai cluster installation failed, check the installation logs to identify the issue.
+If the NVIDIA Run:ai cluster installation failed, check the installation logs to identify the issue.
 Run the following script to print the installation logs:

 ``` bash
 curl -fsSL https://raw.githubusercontent.com/run-ai/public/main/installation/get-installation-logs.sh